willpuckett/sessile/README.md

 - Uses battery LIR1254.

-- The high speed pins were left available for encoders and *could* be wired in a subesquent revision.
+- The high speed pins were left available for encoders and *could* be wired in a subsequent revision.

 - Built with RMK.
 Combos soon to follow upon upstream merge.

+## Production Files

+You can find the gerbers, bom, and cpl for JLC [here](board/output/pcbs/jlcpcb/production_files/).
+Finished boards are available [here](https://octule.com/listing/1842172090/sessile)

 ## Origin